E Pluribus Unum

 Printable unit assessments are also included in the package for those districts adopting E Pluribus Unum.

-The online version of E Pluribus Unum will provide text in the center screen and special features, including a brief introductory video, an auditory file of the chapter, a glossary, and chapter review cards, in a separate screen to the right.
+The online version of E Pluribus Unum provides text in the center screen and special features, including a brief introductory video, an auditory file of the chapter and chapter review cards, in a separate screen to the right.
 Students are able to highlight and annotate their online copies and keep their own individual annotations.

 A Summary of E Pluribus Unum